RECURSOS EN ESPAÑOL

 Immigration Detention in NC: An Update for Know-Your-Rights Trainers

 This on-demand webinar covers the latest information about immigration detention in North Carolina for your KYR presentations, including: how to locate a family member in detention, ICE holds, immigration bonds, signing for voluntary departure, and rights during an ICE interview.
+(You will need QuickTime Player to view the webinar.
+Click here to download QuickTime for free.)

 Click here to view the webinar.